Chapter 16:

 Icy fangs buried in the back of his neck, and he screamed—

-Shoving back from the table in a soul-tearing lunge, yanking the experience from his soul and hurling it with all the wild strength of pure desperation, he gasped in a ragged breath that ended its life in a jagged, dry gag, the edge of a shelf gripped in a white-knuckled hand.
+Shoving back from the table in a soul-tearing lunge, yanking the experience from his soul and hurling it, he choked on a ragged gasp, gripping the shelf's edge with a white-knuckled hand.

 Seih pressed back against it, feeling it dig into his spine, into the back of his head, his chest heaving.
 His body refused to stop shaking, a clammy sweat sticking to his skin.

-He dug the heel of his hand into his forehead, wishing he could expel the last dregs of the experience.
+He dug the heel of his hand into his forehead, wishing he could expel the last dregs of that experience.

 Reyahn.
 Oh Reyahn.